Burqa by country: Denmark

 In autumn 2017, the Danish government considered adopting a law prohibiting people to wear "attire and clothing masking the face in such a way that it impairs recognizability".
 The proposal was met with support from the three largest political parties and was passed into law on 31 May 2018, becoming § 134 c of the Danish Penal Code, stating that "[a]ny person who in a public place wears a item of clothing that covers said person's face shall be liable to a fine" with an exception for coverings that serve "a creditable purpose" (e.g. sports equipment, protection against the cold, masks for carnivals, masquerades, etc.).
 The law came into force on 1 August 2018.
 On the first day of the implementation of the burqa ban, hundreds of protesters rallied wearing face veils in public.
 According to the ban, wearing a burqa or a niqab in public can lead to a fine of 1000 kroner (~US$156) in the case of first time offences, rising to 10,000 kr. (~US$1560) for a fourth offence.
 Under the ban, police are instructed to order women to remove their veils or to leave the public space.
-Police officers that fail to obey the orders of the ban are subject to be fined.
+Police officers who fail to obey the orders of the ban are subject to fines.